stefan35/Django_shop/README.md

 # eCommerce - Web Application

 This project is eCommerce web application.
 This web application was created using Python(Django framework), JavaScript, HTML(Django template), CSS and Bootstrap 5.3

+This is also responsive web application.
 On this web application user can do:

 ### Functions
  - create account